Wootric/slate/source/includes/_install_js_intro.md

       account_token: 'NPS-XXXXXXXX'
   };
 </script>
-<script type="text/javascript" src="https://cdn.wootric.com/wootric-sdk.js" async onload="WootricSurvey.run(wootricSettings)"></script>
+<script type="text/javascript" src="https://cdn.wootric.com/wootric-sdk.js" async onload="window.wootric('run')"></script>
 ```

-We support HTML5 async attribute to load our snippet.
+We support the HTML5 async attribute to load our snippet.
-The `wootricSettings` object is built in the same way as above.
-The only difference
+The `wootricSettings` object is initialized as depicted above.
-rests in how we initialize the `WootricSurvey`.
 Take a close look at the onload attribute, it will guarantee that your service is called when the script has loaded.

+## Google Tag Manager:
+You may use Google Tag Manager to install and manage the Wootric snippet.

+- Add a new tag of type `custom HTML`
+- Paste the Step 1 snippet inside the HTML container
+- Tweak tag firing priority if required
+- Set tag firing options to trigger once per page